Andrew Holleran: Move to New York City

-Following his return to the United States after the army, he attended one additional semester of law school in Philadelphia, where by chance one night he discovered the gay part of town and developed a "case of 'Every Night Fever'" that "went on for four or five years.
+Following his return to the United States after serving in the army, Holleran attended one additional semester of law school in Philadelphia, where by chance one night he discovered the gay part of town and developed a "case of 'Every Night Fever'" that "went on for four or five years.
 Bars seemed to be the most wonderful places on earth.
 I just had to walk into one to be in heaven.
 I would stand for hours.
 I was very shy and everyone seemed so glamorous."
 After dropping out of law school and moving to New York City, his "fever" only intensified with his discovery of gay dance clubs and bathhouses and the gay scene at Cherry Grove and Fire Island Pines.
 When not at a gym or out partying, dancing, and cruising for sex, he lived "in roach-infested apartments, working as a bartender, as a typist."
 He continued to write, thinking, after the appearance of his story in The New Yorker in 1971, that "they would publish me three times a year," but instead, "I had nothing published for seven years after that, until Dancer from the Dance," in 1978.
 "It's been a terrible struggle," he recalled.

 Dancer from the Dance was a critical success, became a national bestseller, and launched Holleran's career as a writer.
 His subsequent, increasingly autobiographical novels, short stories, and essays reflect his concerns as an aging gay man and track his movements between homes in New York City, Washington, D.C., and the small town in Florida where his parents retired and where he continues to live.